ppreshant/qPCR-analysis/notes_qPCR.md

 - [x] Need to plot pseudolabels next to numbering for horizontal plot, ~~what is the best way to do this without replotting?~~
 - [ ] Output qPCR std curve parameters at the begining of the html output
 	- Here: ![[Pasted image 20220608105107.png]]
+- [ ] Update (for general public) the readme.md to indicate the machine type `Applied Biosystems Quantstudio 3` and give a screenshot of the columns maybe?

 ### Bugs
 - [x] x axis title is being removed in plot_facetted_assay (example: _q32_copies-w line_)